PavanRangani/docs/docs/prd/incentive-stock/grant.md

 #### Custodian

-Not applicable for the `Carried Interest` type Grant.
+Not applicable for the `Carried Interest` and `Stock Grant` type Grant.

 Shows all types of company here.